onionpancakes/csv-service/README.md

 Post data to `localhost:8080/records` using the same file format as part1.
 Post data requires the `sep` query parameter to be either `pipe`, `comma`, or `space` corresponding to the delimiter present in the data posted in body.

+The data in each respective route is sorted in the same order as part1.

 ## Running tests

 Run `clj -A:test:run-tests`.